JohnnyValor/backend-javascript/README.md

 Features:

-    JWT: JSON Web Tokens are used for authentication, ensuring secure and private communication between the client and server.

-    bcrypt: bcrypt is used to securely hash user passwords, protecting user information and sensitive data.

     Account Creation and Deletion: Users can create an account and delete it if needed.

     User Specific Sign In and Log Out: Users can sign in to their specific account and